Bipartite causal inference with interference, time series data, and a random network

-If, on the contrary, a certain time period was used in multiple matches, we have found in practice that it could have a disproportionally large influence in the causal estimator, resulting to inaccurate variance estimation and inference.
+The objective in \cref{matching1-1-objective} along with the constraint that an exposed time period can be part of at most one match implies that the optimization problem is formulated to maximize the number of matched exposed time periods.
+In principle, an unexposed time period could be involved in more than one match.
+However, we have found that in practice doing so leads to inaccurate variance estimation and inference.

-We impose additional constraints that target the balance of time-varying information including temporal trends and time-varying covariates.
-In reality, little (if any) information is given about the temporal trends $f(t)$.
-We balance temporal trends indirectly through balancing the average time of matches.
-Specifically, the average time difference of matched exposed and unexposed time points is at most $\delta \geq 0$, as
+We impose constraints that target the balance of temporal trends, the time-varying carryover exposure, and time-varying covariates.
+In reality little (if any) information is known about the temporal trends $f(t)$.
+We balance temporal trends indirectly by specifying that the average difference in time of exposed and unexposed time periods across all matches is at most $\delta \geq 0$,

 This constraint does not necessarily imply that {\it each} of the matched pairs is close in time, rather than they are close {\it on average}.
-The constant $\delta$ can be set arbitrarily small, even to $\delta = 0$.
 In order to improve the balance of local temporal trends and to reduce the computationally intensive search for possible match combinations, we also impose that each matched pair of time periods is at most $\epsilon$ apart in time,

-Finally, we balance the time-varying covariates between exposed and unexposed matched time periods.
-Since we exclude the outcome unit index, $\bm W_t$ is the vector of outcome unit $m_j$'s covariates, and $\bm P_t$ is the $N \times p_P$ matrix including the network covariates for $m_j$ only.
-We impose that